cuustard/uni/SCC.141.md

 7. **Recoverability**: the ability of the system to recover from user or system errors
 8. **Maintainability**: the ease of repairing the system after a failure has been discovered or changing the system to include new features

-### Understanding (and designing for) Human Error

-We study human error because it has many consequences and a common reaction is a blame the user.
-But system engineers should be asking:

-- How can we design systems that minimise the potential for human error?
-- How can we design systems that detect and correct human error?
-- How can we design systems that tolerate human error?

-Humans are inherently flawed so errors are inevitable especially as human behaviour is varied.
-The general approach to human error is error tolerance rather than error avoidance.

-> "It is now widely held among human reliability specialists that the most productive strategy for dealing with active errors is to focus upon controlling their consequences rather than upon striving for their elimination" - reasonable

-To plan for errors, we can do several things:

-- Increase system visibility by not hiding the complexity behind automated mechanisms
-- Take errors into account in operator training like error Scenarios
-- Design interfaces with human user behaviour in mind
-- Design and plan for errors by assuming that errors will occur and planning recovery

-Some would argue that system **automation** is the answer to avoiding human error.
-But automation addresses Skill & Rule-Based Tasks, leaving complex Knowledge-based tasks to humans.
-It can also hinder understanding, by decreasing system visibility and increasing complexity.
-Automation shifts the error source from operator/user errors to design errors, which may be hard to detect and fix.

-### Generic Error Modeling System

-GEMS defines human error as the failure to perform a plan or task properly or the failure to apply the correct plan.

-There are several types of action:

-1. **Skill Based Performance**: routine, practised things done without much cognitive effort
-2. **Rule Based Performance**: following a set of rules or procedure
-3. **Knowledge-Based Performance**: applying Knowledge

-There are several types of errors:

-1. **Slips** (related to Skill Based Performance): "execution failure". users' intentions are correct but actions are not carried out properly
-2. **Lapses** (related to Skill Based Performance): "execution failure". forgetting to do something
-3. **Mistakes** (related to Rule & Knowledge-Based Performance): "planning failures".
-Inappropriate set of actions is carried out

-Advantages:

-- Provides a useful framework for thinking about designing systems that minimise, detect correct, and tolerate human error.

-Limitations:

-- Focuses on non-deliberate error, rather than deliberate (e.g. taking shortcuts)
-- High level, ignores the importance of context

-## Lecture 10 - System & Human Error, and Recap

-> **_NOTE:_** This lecture, even before the recap heading, was mostly recap and repeated content.
-A lot of these notes are copied from previous notes above.

-### Human Failure

-#### Understanding (and Designing for) Human Error

 Human errors are difficult to distinguish between safe and erroneous behaviour.

-We can use the 'Generic Error Modeling System' (GEMS).
-This model outlines the failure to perform a task/plan correctly, and the failure to apply the correct plan.
-GEMS defines 3 categories of human performance that can lead to errors:

-- **Skills-based performance**: routine, automatic actions requiring little cognitive effort
-- **Rules-based performance**: following established rules or procedures
-- **Knowledge based performance**: Using knowledge to address unfamiliar situations

-3 types of errors can occur from the above human performance categories. **Slips** and **lapses** are both categorized as 'execution failures' related to skills-based performance.
-Slips occur when the user’s intentions are correct, but their actions are not executed properly, leading to unintended outcomes.
-Lapses, on the other hand, involve forgetting to perform a necessary action and failing to complete the intended task. **Mistakes** differ from slips and lapses in that they are 'planning failures' associated with rule and knowledge-based performance.
-In these cases, an inappropriate set of actions is executed due to incorrect reasoning or the selection of an unsuitable rule.

-This model offers both advantages and limitations.
-One advantage is that it provides a structured framework for designing systems that minimize, detect, correct, and tolerate human error.
-However, its limitations include a focus solely on non-deliberate errors, such as accidental mistakes, while overlooking deliberate actions like taking shortcuts.
-Additionally, the model takes a high-level approach that fails to account for the critical influence of contextual factors.

 Human error has many consequences, and a common reaction is to blame the user.
 But system engineers should be asking: